RobertJonnyTiger/URLs-Links-Crawler-DirBuster/README.md

 # URLs Links Crawler + DirBuster
 A spider to crawl links from webpages recursivley with a dir busting option.
 This tool takes a list of starting URLs, crawls them, finds local links recursively and logs them to Crawled Links.log.
-Also, it has DirBusting option.
+Also, it has a DirBusting option.

 ## Example Usage:
   * `python3 spider.py -u http://localhost/`
-  * `python3 spider.py --urls urls_list`
+  * `python3 spider.py --urls <urls_list>`

   **If you want to use the dir busting option:**